binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

     **[GCP](https://cloud.google.com/security/)** does not require penetration testers to contact them before beginning testing of their GCP hosted services, so long as they abide by the Acceptable Use Policy and the Terms of Service.

-    **[Heroku](https://devcenter.heroku.com/articles/pentest-instructions)** are happy for you to penetration test your applications running on their PaaS.
-If you are performing automated security scans, you will need to give them two business days notice before you begin testing.
+    **[Heroku](https://devcenter.heroku.com/articles/pentest-instructions)** are happy for you to penetration test your own applications running on their PaaS.
+If you are performing automated security scans, you will need to give them two business days notice before you begin your testing.

     **[Azure](https://blogs.msdn.microsoft.com/azuresecurity/2016/08/29/pen-testing-from-azure-virtual-machines/)** allows penetration testing of your applications and services running in Azure, you just need to fill out their form.
 In order to use Azure to perform penetration testing on other targets, you do not need permission providing you are not DDoS testing.